SAP-samples/btp-build-resilient-apps/05-PrivateLink/README.md

 Collect the resource id.

-## Create the BTP Private Link Instance
+## Create the SAP Private Link Instance

 Having the Private Link Service create on Azure and collected the Resource ID, ready to start the creation of private link instance on BTP.